Nestlé: 2012–2020: Further growth and acquisitions

+In January 2017, Nestlé announced that it was relocating its US headquarters from Glendale, California, to Rosslyn, Virginia.
+In March 2017, Nestlé announced that they would lower the sugar content in Kit Kat, Yorkie and Aero chocolate bars by 10% by 2018.
+In July, a similar announcement followed concerning the reduction of sugar content in its breakfast cereals in the UK.
+In March 2017, Nestlé and Coca-Cola agreed to dissolve the Beverage Partners Worldwide venture effective on 1 January 2018, in part because Nestlé wanted to expand Nestea on its own.

+The company announced a $20.8 billion share buyback in June 2017, following the publication of a letter written by Third Point Management founder Daniel S. Loeb, Nestlé's fourth-largest stakeholder with a $3.5 billion stake, explaining how the firm should change its business structure to focus more on coffee, pet care, and consumer health-care.
 In July 2017, Nestlé introduced a new type of infant formula in Spain, containing two human milk oligosaccharides.
-Oligosaccharides are the third most abundant components of breast milk with various health benefits, but previously were not part of infant formula.
+Oligosaccharides are the third most abundant components of breast milk, but previously were not part of infant formula.

 In September 2017, Nestlé S.A. acquired a majority stake of Blue Bottle Coffee.
 While the deal's financial details were not disclosed, the Financial Times reported "Nestlé is understood to be paying up to $500m for the 68 per cent stake in Blue Bottle".
 In September 2017, Nestlé USA agreed to acquire Sweet Earth, a California-based producer of plant-based foods, for an undisclosed sum.
 Nestlé set a new profit target in September 2017 and agreed to offload over 20 of its US candy brands in January 2018.
 However, sales grew only 2.4% in 2017, and as of July 2018, the share price declined more than 8%.
 While some suggestions were adopted, Loeb said in a July 2018 letter that the shifts are too small and too slow.
 In a statement, Nestlé wrote that it was "delivering results" and listed actions it had taken, including investing in key brands and its global coffee partnership with Starbucks.
-However, activist investors disagreed, leading Third Point Management to launch NestleNOW, a website to push its case with recommendations calling for change, accusing Nestlé of not being as fast, aggressive, or strategic as it needs to be.
+However, activist investors disagreed, leading Third Point Management to launch NestleNOW, a website to push its case with recommendations calling for change, accusing Nestlé of not being as fast, aggressive, or strategic as it needed to be.
 Activist investors called for Nestlé to divide into three units with distinct CEOs, regional structures, and marketing heads - beverage, nutrition, and grocery; spin off more businesses that do not fit its model such as ice cream, frozen foods, and confectionery; and add an outsider with expertise in the food and beverage industry to the board.